 There’s no doubt that social media can be a source of negativity.
 Whether it’s bullying, abusive relationships, or unkind comments, these problems can affect the way you feel and even trigger mood disorders like anxiety and depression.
 Try to avoid the negative side as much as possible – if it’s stressful, just walk away.

-If you want better social connections in your life, the good news is that with hard work its possible to make it happen.
+If you want better social connections in your life, the good news is that with hard work it’s possible to make it happen.